CONSULTATION REQUEST FORM

 Step One - Prequalification & Market Research

 - If you require outside financing for your property purchase, you will need to determine the amount of the qualifying loan.
-This provides us with the information needed to identify the type, size and location of properties within your budget.
-Next, we use several methods to evaluate prospective properties:2
+This provides me with the information needed to identify the type, size and location of properties within your budget.
+Next, I use several methods to evaluate prospective properties:2

-- Submarket: We have divided the Bakersfield apartment real estate market into six geographical zones.
-We then track the average prices and market activity of all multifamily properties within the boundaries.
+- Submarket: I have divided the Bakersfield apartment real estate market into six geographical zones.
+I then track the average prices and market activity of all multifamily properties within the boundaries.

 - Comparables (or “Comps”): This measurement tool is based on a survey of the area near to the property in question to determine if the asking price is consistent.

-- Price Per Unit: By dividing the property price by the number of apartment units, we create a more accurate property-to-property comparison than price alone.
+- Price Per Unit: By dividing the property price by the number of apartment units, I create a more accurate property-to-property comparison than price alone.

 - Gross Rent Multiplier: The ratio of the sale price and annual rental income (before expenses) will yield a number that represents the number of years it would take for the property to pay for itself in gross received rent.